naturalis/cl-provision/ansible/README.md

 │
 ├── playbooks/
 │   ├── cumulus_check.yml                     # Playbook to check and ouput ptm and lldp information.
-│   ├── cumulus_interfaces.yml                # Playbook to setup interfaces.
+│   ├── cumulus_interfaces.yml                # Playbook to setup interfaces on spine and leaf switches.
 │   ├── cumulus_license.yml                   # Playbook to setup or change license key (initial setup is done by ZTP).
 │   ├── cumulus_provision.yml                 # Playbook to do the first provisioning.
 │   ├── cumulus_support_make.yml              # Playbook to make and retrieve support files for troubleshooting.